michal-h21/make4ht/README.md

 sub\_format

 :  generated subtitle format.
-Default `smil`.
+The default value is `smil`.

 ### Additional parameters for the job configuration file